prisalvarado18/prisalvarado18/README.md

 ### Hi there 👋

-Front End Developer and Microsoft Learn Student Ambassador passionate about technology and projects.
+Web Developer and Microsoft Learn Student Ambassador passionate about technology and projects.

 - 📚 Former president and co-founder of: [UTA Software Club](https://www.youtube.com/@clubdesoftwareuta3201)
     - We taught the foudational principles of Python and Java to enthusiastic learners.